Market Segmentation: Connecting Data to Decisions with Customer Analytics

 - "Benefit Segmentation in Industrial Markets," Rowland T.Mariorty and David J. Reibstein, Journal of Business Research, Vol 14, Issue 6, December 1986, pages 463-486.

-- Dave Reibstein is academic director of Wharton Marketing Metrics™ and co-academic director of Competitive Marketing Strategy.
-He also teaches in Essentials of Marketing.
+- Dave Reibstein is academic director of Wharton Marketing Metrics™.
+He also teaches in Strategic Marketing for Competitive Advantage.

 About Nano Tools: